nthmost/illuminate/README.rst

 This package includes some MiSeq and HiSeq data (metrics and metadata only) from live sequencing runs so you can see how things work.

-Activate your virtualenv (if you haven't already):
+Activate your virtualenv (if you're going that route):

 .. code-block:: bash